CylonicRaider/Instant/docs/RUNNING.md

 The following keys configure the orchestrator's handling of the process:

+- `mkdirs` — *Create directories*: A list — similarly to `end` — of
+  directories to create before starting the process.
+Parent directories are created as necessary.
 - `pid-file` — *PID file*: The path of a file to write the PID of the process to.
 Used in standalone mode to locate the process.
+A default value (which includes the process name) is provided.
 - `pid-file-warmup` — *Secondary PID file*: During a "fast restart", if supported by the process, write the PID of its background copy here.
+  Defaults to `pid-file` with a `.new` suffix appended.
 - `startup-notify` — *Fast restart support*: Setting this key enables "fast restart" support for this process.
 When performing a fast restart, the value of this key is appended to the process' command line (as a single word),